Last Updated on

 4. Vitamin D

-Vitamin D is necessary for absorption of calcium in the body.
+Vitamin D is necessary for the absorption of calcium in the body.
 Vitamin D is fortified in products such as milk, but the best source remains sunlight.

 Carbohydrates give children energy to take on the day and stay active.
 Flour and oats are good sources of carbohydrates.